beekai-oss/little-state-machine/README.md

 - Follow flux application architecture
 - Tiny with 0 dependency and simple (less 1kb)
-- Persist your state by default
+- Persist your state by default (sessionStorage)
 - Build with React Hooks

 ## Install